Christine S. Ritchie, MD, MSPH

 Shanaz Sharieff, MS, MBA

-Shanaz Sharieff is a Data Analyst at Massachusetts General Hospital’s Center for Aging and Serious Illness at the Mongan Institute and the Department of Palliative Care.
+Shanaz Sharieff is a Data Analyst at the Center for Aging and Serious Illness and within the Division of Palliative Care and Geriatric Medicine.
 In this role she manages the creation, maintenance, support, and innovation of databases and dashboards as well as data analytics.
-She received her Dual Masters of Master of Business Administration and MS in Business Analytics from Suffolk University –Boston and her Bachelor's degree in Business Management with Finance Major from one of the most well-reputed University in India.
+She received her Dual Masters of Master of Business Administration and MS in Business Analytics from Suffolk University – Boston and her Bachelor's degree in Business Management with Finance Major from one of the most well-reputed University in India.
 She has worked as a Teaching Assistant and Tutor at Suffolk University and enjoyed helping students, she has done multiple analytic projects using complex data sets.
 She is very data-driven and passionate about converting data into actionable solutions.
 In her free time, she loves Baking, reading, and traveling but that was before the pandemic.

 Maimouna Sy, BS